LIVERPOOL TRAVEL GUIDE

 One thing I loved about Liverpool is how close everything of interest is once you are in the city centre.

-Walking between the main shopping area to the Albert Docks and the many museums can redone within 15 minutes.
+Walking between the main shopping area to the Albert Docks and the many museums can be reached within 15 minutes.

 Merseyrail Trains offer frequent underground trains between 4 stations around the city centre as well as stations near the two football grounds.